Female Victims of Domestic Abuse

 IF YOU THINK YOU ARE EXPERIENCING DOMESTIC ABUSE YOU SHOULD CONTACT

-Our DA Advisors will listen to you without judging you and look at ways of helping you - offering you information, advice and support.
+Our Domestic Abuse Advisors will listen to you without judging you and look at ways of helping you - offering you information, advice and support.

 Confidentiality is a really important part of our service.
 The address of our refuge is confidential; this keeps residents safe and enables us to keep delivering our services.
 The content of support sessions is confidential to the service as a whole, with some exceptions.
 The exceptions being: if someone discloses to us that a child or young person is at risk of serious harm or that they intend to harm themselves or another person, or if there is criminal activity involved.
+We may need to share this information with other professionals.
 We will always try to gain consent to share this information, as we only share if we feel that not doing so will cause further harm.